philippinespire/REUs/2022_REU/erykamolino/ostorhinchus_chrysopomus/README.md

-# Shotgun Data Processing Log - SSL data
+# Sfa Shotgun Data Processing Log - SSL data

 Copy and paste this into a new species dir and fill in as steps are accomplished.